 Comprehensive loss includes net loss and other comprehensive income (loss) for the periods presented.
-The Company did not have other comprehensive income (loss) items such as unrealized gains and losses and so for the three and six nine months ended June 30, 2023 September 30, 2023, and 2022, comprehensive loss was equal to the net loss.
+The Company did not have other comprehensive income (loss) items such as unrealized gains and losses and so for the three and nine months ended September 30, 2023, and 2022, periods presented, comprehensive loss was equal to the net loss.

-Net Loss Per Share of Common Share Stock
+Net Loss Per Share of Common Stock

-Basic net loss per share is calculated by dividing net loss attributable to common shareholders by the weighted-average number of shares outstanding during the period, contingently issuable restricted stock units for which no future service is required as a condition to the delivery of the underlying Common Stock, and pre-funded warrants because their exercise requires only nominal consideration for the delivery of shares (collectively, "basic shares"), without consideration of common share equivalents.
+Basic net loss per share is calculated by dividing net loss attributable to common shareholders by the weighted-average number of shares outstanding during the period.
+The weighted-average number of shares of common stock outstanding includes (i) contingently issuable restricted stock units for which no future service is required as a condition to the delivery of the underlying Common Stock, and (ii) pre-funded warrants because their exercise requires only nominal consideration for the delivery of shares, and (iii) shares held in abeyance because there is no consideration required for delivery of the shares, (collectively, "basic shares"), without consideration of common share equivalents.
 Diluted net loss per share is calculated by adjusting basic shares outstanding for the dilutive effect of common share equivalents outstanding for the period.
-For purposes of the diluted net loss per share calculation, preferred shares, and warrants to purchase preferred shares are considered to be common share equivalents but are excluded from the calculation of diluted net loss per common share if their effect would be anti-dilutive.
+For purposes of the diluted net loss per share calculation, preferred shares, stock options and warrants to purchase preferred shares are considered to be common share equivalents but are excluded from the calculation of diluted net loss per common share if their effect would be anti-dilutive.